Adiduncun/Adiduncun/README.md

 #### “Use what talents you possess; the woods would be very silent if no birds sang there except those that sang best.”
 Henry van Dyke

-I'm a full-stack developer building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-I publish that content on my Blog channel "[https://kikimodev.com/]".
+I’m a tech-savvy analyst building my version of the digital world one step at a time.
+My projects are built from the ground up—starting with planning and design, through to implementation—solving real‑life problems with clean, scalable code.
+I’m also a renowned Agile Business Analyst, Product Manager/Owner, and Digital Transformation specialist, bringing a strong blend of hands‑on development expertise and deep analytical thinking to drive impactful, user‑centred digital solutions.

 ---